 On July 2, 2019 the Company announced the results of a Preliminary Economic Assessment ("PEA") prepared for the Ayawilca Project and on August 15, 2019 the Company filed a National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") technical report for the PEA.
-See "Exploration Project, Peru".
+The Company is planning an update to the PEA during Q3 2021 (see "Exploration Projects, Peru").